 "The market does not beat them.
 They beat themselves, because though they have brains they cannot sit tight."

 Face it.
 The stock market fluctuates -- sometimes in a big way.
 If you fill up with jubilation or cower in fear at every market turn, yes, the market will end up taking you hostage.
 Your worst enemy is often that little voice inside you yelling, "Buy, buy!
 Sell, sell!" and it can cost you huge amounts of money if you listen to it too often.

 Frantically buying and selling stocks and trying to time the market is probably about as smart as playing bloody knuckles -- even the winners are idiots.
 If you stick to your investing strategy, purchase shares of good companies at good prices, and let the rest slide past your ears, you'll probably do well in the long run.

 So there you have it, Fools.
 These short, simple quotes are powerfully rich in meaning.
 Success in the stock market doesn't require inside information or financial genius -- but it does require a proper temperament and a gut full of common sense.

 And for related, quoted Foolishness:

-Fool contributor Morgan Housel does not own shares in any company mentioned in this article.
-He appreciates hearing your questions, comments, and complaints.
+This article, written by Morgan Housel, was originally published on Nov.
+28, 2007.
+It has been updated by Dan Caplinger, who doesn't own shares in any company mentioned in this article.
 The Fool's disclosure policy is all about investors writing for investors.